 Sometimes lenders offer free legal work as part of the remortgage deal, in which case they'll appoint a solicitor themselves.

 Your new lender will need a valuation of your property before they will allow you to remortgage, so that they can be certain how much the property is worth.

 They'll usually appoint their own valuer or surveyor, but you will be expected to pay the cost of the valuation unless it is offered for free as part of your remortgage deal.

 Valuation fees vary depending on the size and value of the property but will typically cost from around £250 up to £1,500.

-The cost of early repayment charges can vary widely.
+The cost of Early Repayment Charges can vary widely.
 Sometimes they can be a flat percentage of your loan, or they may reduce over time.
-So, for example, if you’ve signed up for a five-year fixed rate deal, the early repayment charge if you switch away from this deal in year one might be 5%, but this could reduce by one percentage point each year, so in year five, the charge might be 1%.
+So, for example, if you’ve signed up for a five-year fixed rate mortgage deal, the Early Repayment Charge if you switch away from this deal in year one might be 5%, but this could reduce by one percentage point each year, so in year five, the charge might be 1%.